 Taxes on Michigan properties can be significant.
 They fund public schools, local government, libraries, public transportation, community colleges and more.
-This web page will provide you with information you need with regard to how you may be able to reduce your real estate taxes and the process for doing so.
+At Willis Law, we can help you reduce your real estate taxes and explain the process for doing so.
 These principles apply to your home, vacant land, rental property and business property.

-If you are looking for legal advice with regard to property taxes and filing an appeal, please call us today for a free consultation and evaluation of your case or contact us via email.
+If you are looking for legal advice with regard to property taxes and filing an appeal, please contact us today for a free initial consultation.
+We have office locations in Kalamazoo, Grand Rapids and Paw Paw.

 Board of Review

 The board of review is an administrative board that has the authority to weigh valuation and exemption evidence and, if necessary, change the assessor's assessment of individual properties.
 The board's review, however, is limited to reviewing the work of the assessor.
 The notice of assessment provides the dates and times the review board will meet, and the board provides a general notice to the public of its meetings usually by publishing in the local newspaper.

 Some local taxing units require protests be addressed to the assessor as a prerequisite to a board of review protest.
 Assessor reviews occur in late January and February.
 As of October 2010, three taxing units require assessor's reviews: Detroit, Grand Rapids and Wyoming.

 The General Property Tax Act (GPTA) permits a nonresident taxpayer to enter an appearance by written protest; a personal appearance is not required.
 Local government units may permit resident taxpayers to file written appearances as well.
 All local jurisdictions permit a written protest and do not require a personal appearance.